btschwertfeger/KrakenEx.jl/docs/src/index.md

 [![CI](https://github.com/btschwertfeger/KrakenEx.jl/actions/workflows/CI.yml/badge.svg?branch=master)](https://github.com/btschwertfeger/KrakenEx.jl/actions/workflows/CI.yml)
 [![Documentation](https://github.com/btschwertfeger/KrakenEx.jl/actions/workflows/Documentation.yml/badge.svg)](https://github.com/btschwertfeger/KrakenEx.jl/actions/workflows/Documentation.yml)

-This is an unofficial collection of REST and websocket clients for Spot and Futures trading on the Kraken cryptocurrency exchange using Julia.
+> ⚠️ This is an unofficial collection of REST and websocket clients for Spot and Futures trading on the Kraken cryptocurrency exchange using Julia.
+Payward Ltd. and Kraken are in no way associated with the authors of this module and documentation.

 This project is based on the [python-kraken-sdk](https://github.com/btschwertfeger/python-kraken-sdk).